Zero-shot Emergent Robotic Behaviors using World Models

 • Intelligent subgoal discovery: inferred intermediate states that make the final goal achievable.

-• Adaptive self-correction: dynamic reassignment between skills when execution drifts, under contact uncertainty, or environmental stochasticity; sometimes multiple times within an episode.
+• Adaptive self-correction: dynamic reassignment between skills when execution drifts, under contact uncertainty, or environmental stochasticity, sometimes multiple times within an episode.

 These behaviors emerged from the interaction between learned predictive models and test-time planning, without the full behavior being demonstrated end-to-end.
 This is what separates understanding from imitation: a robot that has learned how its actions affect the world can generalize to situations it has never encountered, compose skills it has never chained together, and recover from failures it has never experienced.